damilarelana/PrincipalComponentAnalysis-Primer/README.md

-### A scikit-learn implementation of a simple Principal Component Analysis
+### A simple scikit-learn implementation of PCA (Principal Component Analysis)

+* an unsupervised learning: dimensionality reduction primer
+* that uses Iris dataset